Vi-Ku/Robotic-arm-pick-and-place/README.md

 $ cd ~/catkin_ws/src
 $ git clone https://github.com/vi-ku/Robotic-arm-pick-and-place.git
 ```
-Now we have to install missing dependencies using the  `$ rosdep install` command:
+Now from a terminal window we have to install missing dependencies using the  `$ rosdep install` command:
-Now from a terminal window:

 ```sh
 $ cd ~/catkin_ws